bvalot/pyMLST/README.md

 ## cg/wgMLST Analysis

-A complete analysis of wgMLST was performed using a succession of python script.
+A complete analysis of wgMLST is performed using a succession of python script.

 ### Create database

 First, you need to create a database containing the scheme to use.
-The scheme is a multi-fasta files containing sequence of genes in nucleotide format.
+The scheme is a multi-fasta file containing sequences of genes in nucleotide format.
-You can obtained scheme for :
+You can obtained scheme for:
 - Core genome analysis as described <https://www.cgmlst.org/> or in publications.
-- Whole genome analysis by using genes annoted in an publish genome closed to your strains.
+- Whole genome analysis by using annoted genes of a publish genome close to your strains.

 ```
 mlst_create_database.py -h